 There are 2 extremes of Lycopodium: shy/introverted and haughty/bullying.
 Polarities.
 But even with the shy ones, you might notice that they take a superior attitude with underlings while being respectful to superiors.
 You know, there’s a joke I heard at a homeopathy conference 20 years ago, a Lycopodium joke: A rabbi takes his place at the podium in an empty synagogue, and feeling unworthy despite all his achievements, he pounds his head on the podium lamenting, “I’m a nobody!
 I’m a nobody!”
 The cantor sees this, and thinking this might be some sort of “cleansing ritual”, stands at his post and proclaims loudly, “I’m a nobody!
 I’m a nobody!”
-Then the janitor walks by and upon observing this spectacle, feels compelled to join in as well and starts chanting, “I’m a nobody!
+Then the janitor walks by and upon observing this spectacle, feels compelled to join them on stage with his own rendition of, “I’m a nobody!
 I’m a nobody!”
-Suddenly the rabbi looks at the cantor and says, “Who is he to say he’s a nobody?!”
+Suddenly the rabbi looks over at the cantor and says, “Who is he to say he’s a nobody????!”

-Ha!
+Ha-ha!!!!
 You see?
-Even at their worst, Lycopodium STILL feels superior to everyone else!
+Even at their lowest, Lycopodium can STILL manage to feel superior to “underlings”!
 Remember Hank saying at the end of the episode, “See Peggy?
 The father is usually right, while the mother, while well-intentioned, is usually wrong.”
 Lycopodiums believe they are always right, and enjoy being told so.
 But strangely, Lycopodium’s biggest fear is that despite all his medals, awards and promotions, he will one day be found out to be a “nobody”!
 And do you know why this dichotomy exists?
 Because Lycopodium is a kind of moss–very low to the ground, a real “nobody” of the plant world, you might say–but, originally, Lycopodium was the tallest of tall trees!
 So they believe that they belong at the “top” always–the top of their profession, the captain of the football team, and so on; at the same time, they are only too well aware that they are, in reality, only moss!
 And if they’re not getting the admiration and respect they crave, it’s easy for them to sink back into “moss consciousness”!
 Even so, even when they are at their lowest ebb, they will still feel instinctively superior to others!
 Thanks, Elisabeth, come back again soon!

 Do we have anyone else with us today?
 Oh look, it’s Sarah from Jordan!